wanghalan/dspg22/_pages/product-innovation.md

 ## Results

 ### Source Text Extraction
-Using [keywords on pharmaceuticals extracted from the NACIS](https://www.naics.com/naics-code-description/?code=325411), we used ```rss-get``` to retrieve aset of keywords and we extracted 6386 articles for 2017 phrama-related articles.
+Using [keywords on pharmaceuticals extracted from the NACIS](https://www.naics.com/naics-code-description/?code=325411), we used ```rss-get``` to retrieve a set of keywords and we extracted 6386 articles for 2017 phrama-related articles.

 [![Article per keyword figure](../assets/img/extracted_text.svg)](../assets/fig/product-innovation_extracted-text.html)